erilu/cell-line-transcriptome-analysis/README.md

 ![PCA clustering of cell lines](https://github.com/erilu/R-Cell-Line-Transcriptome-Analysis/blob/master/results_PCA_cluster_hemato_vs_non.png)

 We can observe that the hematopoietic cell lines cluster away from the non-hematopoietic cell lines in the PCA plot.
+This suggests that they have different gene expression profiles.
+The next plot will show us some of the genes that contribute to the clustering we see here.

 ### Volcano plot to visualize differentially expressed genes with p-value cutoff